 - involuntary treatment orders;

 If the order is no longer in force at the hearing date, the Tribunal may decide to hear the application anyway if it is satisfied the application raises a question of law or a matter of public interest (s 403).

 Applications to review admission of long-term voluntary inpatients

-Patients and other interested persons can complete an Application for Review of Long-term Voluntary Inpatient s 405(1) to ask the Tribunal to review the admission of long-term voluntary inpatients (s 405(1)).
+Patients and other interested persons can complete an Application to ask the Tribunal to review the admission of long-term voluntary inpatients (s 405(1)).

 A long-term voluntary inpatient is:

 - an adult who has been a voluntary inpatient for more than six months; or

 - a child who has been a voluntary inpatient for more than three months (s 404).

 After completing such a review, the Tribunal may recommend the treating psychiatrist:

 - reconsider the need for the admission;